 As you are getting started with your integration planning, you should consider:

-- What you want to do with the ORCID API— please visit our workflows.
+- What you want to do with the ORCID API— please visit our workflows and integration best practices.
+If you are an ORCID member organization you can contact us or your consortium lead for help! .

 Register for sandbox credentials and create a test ORCID iD

-Note: If you are using a third-party system that already supports ORCID, you may not need to register for sandbox API credentials.
+Note: If you are using an ORCID certified service provider systemthat already supports ORCID, you do not need to register for sandbox API credentials unless you wish to try out the ORCID integration functionality within the Sandbox envrionment.

 The sandbox lets you create test user accounts and develop your integration without having to worry about affecting data on the live (production) ORCID Registry.
 The sandbox behaves the same way as the production ORCID Registry with a few exceptions.